Some producers are staking their future on double muscling. By Loretta Sorensen

 A hungry market

-Montana Ranch Brand (MRB) Natural Meats, believes Hofer's genetics will instigate “the next big change” in the beef industry.
+Ralph Peterson, CEO of Montana Ranch Brand (MRB) Natural Meats, believes Hofer's genetics will instigate “the next big change” in the beef industry.
 MRB markets Certified Piedmontese Beef.

 Peterson says Hofer's accomplishment in developing Piedmontese genetics is comparable to the incorporation of the polled gene into most mainline beef breeds.
 He says people have to taste Piedmontese beef in order to realize how it differs from other breeds in terms of tenderness and flavor.